Sign in

 Congratulations

 You finished the Solana track.
 That's a real milestone.
-You went from "programs are stateless and accounts hold everything" to writing real Anchor programs, composing them through CPI, integrating Token-2022 extensions, and shipping the kind of code that runs on the second-largest smart-contract platform by TVL.
+You went from "programs are stateless and accounts hold everything" to writing real Anchor programs, composing them through CPI, integrating Token-2022 extensions, and deploying the kind of code that runs on the second-largest smart-contract platform by total value locked (TVL).
 The Solana model is harder to start than Solidity, and you got past that part.
 The fluency is yours now.

 Take a moment to appreciate what you've built.
 Everything you learned here is the foundation every program you'll ever read or write sits on.
 It doesn't expire.
 It gets sharper the more you use it.